okami101/vuetify-admin/packages/docs/guide/crud/list.md

 ## Global actions

-This `VaDataIterator` component comes with 2 provided global actions, which are `create` and `export`.
+This `VaList` component comes with 2 provided global actions, which are `create` and `export`.
 The create button will only appear if current resource has create action and if authenticated user has create permission on this resource.

 :::tip ACTION EVENTS
 You're not forced keep the default redirect behavior button.
 If you prefer a create event, juste subscribe to `action` event and disable create redirect via `disableCreateRedirect` prop for preventing create button to redirect to linked action page.